orensho/thin-slack-bot/README.md

 [![Release](https://img.shields.io/github/release/orensho/thin-slack-bot/all.svg)](https://github.com/orensho/thin-slack-bot/latest)
 [![PkgGoDev](https://pkg.go.dev/badge/orensho/thin-slack-bot/)](https://github.com/orensho/thin-slack-bot/)

+I created this thin Slack bot to demonstrate how easy it is to automate your repetitive actions using a bot

 ## Description

-A thin Slack app bot using github.com/shomali11/slacker to use
+A thin Slack bot using github.com/shomali11/slacker to fork from for your custom slack bot.

 ## Required environment variables